luckstyle94/replit/nexus-frontend/README.md

   - Authenticator setup (first-time), or
   - Authenticator OTP challenge (already enabled users).
 - When temporarily allowed by the API during first-time access, an email option may be available.
 After enabling the authenticator, the email option stops appearing.

+## Session Management (user)
+- The dashboard includes an active sessions list powered by `GET /sessions`.
+- Users can revoke any of their sessions via `DELETE /sessions/{id}` (including the current session).

 ## Troubleshooting (dev reference)
 - **Request ID**: the API may return `X-Request-ID` in responses.
 When investigating errors, check this header in DevTools (Network).